Lili digital bank review

 The Lili digital bank account is the first of its kind — completely built with freelancers and small business owners in mind.
 As a freelancer myself, I like the fact that Lili sets aside tax money for you, allows you to categorize expenses into specific business categories and comes with financial insights to help you manage your cash flow.
 Plus, it’s free and has no minimum balance requirements.

 But it has some drawbacks you can’t overlook.
 First, you can’t transfer more than $500 a day and up to $1,000 per month to your linked account.
 If you’re like me and only pay yourself once or twice a month from your business account, this limit may be too low.
-Plus, Lili doesn’t accept cash deposits or wire transfers.
+Plus, Lili doesn’t support wire transfers.

 Ultimately, it’s best for freelancers who don’t want to worry about setting aside a chunk of each paycheck for taxes.
 But if you usually transfer out more than $500 at a time or more than $1,000 each month, you may want to keep looking.